 Table of contents

-There is actually another tool that we recommend more called Atticus.
+The Bottom Line: There is actually another tool that I recommend more called Atticus.
 It's not just a great writing program built for authors, but it's also the best book formatting platform on the market.
 If you want to know why it's our favorite, check out our comparison of the best writing software on the market, of which yWriter ranks #5.

 Pros: Where yWrite Stands Out